DevFelipeRT/quotation-system/src/Shared/Discovery/README.md

 );

 foreach ($providers as $fqcn) {
-    $container->registerProvider(new ($fqcn->toString())());
+    $container->registerProvider(new ($fqcn->value())());
 }
 ```

 **Key Points:**

-* Any module that implements the standard interface is automatically registered and initialized.
+* Any module that implements the standard provider interface is automatically discovered and registered.
-* To add a new provider, simply create the class and ensure it implements `ContainerProviderInterface`—Discovery + Container does the rest.
+* To add a new provider, simply create the class and ensure it implements `ContainerProviderInterface`—Discovery + Container will handle the rest.
-* No risk of human error from forgotten manual provider registration.
+* This approach eliminates the risk of human error from forgotten provider registrations.

 ---